karttur/setup-theme-blog/_posts/2018/2018-01-12-install-imagemagick.md

 Another options is to use _-trim_ that removes edges that are the same color as the corner pixels.
 If you combine _-trim_ with the function _-fuzz_, ImageMagick also removes pixels of nearly the same color (with 'nearness' defined either in absolute or relative terms) as the corners. _-fuzz_ can be used together with several other ImageMagick functions, as explained in the [online manual](http://www.imagemagick.org/script/command-line-options.php).

-### Set border

-If you want to have a border on your images, like on the map at the top of this page, you have to give two  ImageMagick parameters _-border_ and _-bordercolor_:

-<span class='terminal'>$ convert -border sidewidthxtopbottomwidth -bordercolor  \"HEXcode\" SrcImage.ext pub-images/DstImage.ext</span>

-where _sidewidth_ is the border width at the sides, _topbottomwidth_ the width at the top and bottom, and quoted _HEXcode_ the color code.
-HEX-code is a standardized hexadecimal system for setting colors as "#RRGGBB".
-The [w3schools.com site](https://www.w3schools.com) gives a short introduction to [HEX colors](https://www.w3schools.com/colors/colors_hexadecimal.asp), including a tool for [color picking](https://www.w3schools.com/colors/colors_picker.asp). ([w3schools.com](https://www.w3schools.com) is also a generally useful resource for learning html and how to build web-pages).
-I choose to set a border width of 2 pixels on all sides, a black border (HEX code = \"#000000\", interpreted as no [00] red, no [00] green and no [00] blue), and then the ImageMagick command for setting the borders like on the map at the top of the page becomes (png file type):

-<span class='terminal'>$ convert -border 2x2 -bordercolor "#000000" SrcImage.png pub-images/DstImage.png</span>

-ImageMagick also understands the html accepted standard color names, also listed on the [w3schools.com](https://www.w3schools.com/colors/colors_names.asp) site.
-Instead of  \"#000000\" you can simply use (unquoted) <span class='terminal'>-bordercolor black</span>.

 ### Resize

 With the ImageMagick _-resize_ function, you can change the dimensions of an image.